Read Also: SERE 100.2 post test answers

 The program focuses on the principles of survival, evasion, resistance, and escape and offers skills, techniques, and strategies for surviving and returning with honor.

-The course is typically divided into academic instruction, followed by simulated scenarios to apply the learned theories.
+The course is typically divided into academic instruction and simulated scenarios to apply the learned theories.

 The SERE training is vital as it provides individuals with the necessary tools and knowledge to face challenging and unpredictable situations when isolated or captured by enemy forces.
 This can occur during war, peace, or unconventional conflicts.